Aktuelle Kamera: Schedule and popularity

 Aktuelle Kameras main edition was initially scheduled at 20:00 before being moved to 19:30 in the 1960s, so as not to coincide with the major West German newscasts, ZDF's heute at 19:00 and the ARD's Tagesschau at 20:00, both of which were widely watched in East Germany.
 The broadcast lasted 20 minutes until 1972 when it was expanded to a full half-hour.

 Starting in the mid-1970s, another 30-minute edition was presented on DDR2 (launched on 3 October 1969) around 21:30.
 Prior to that, both channels aired Aktuelle Kamera simultaneously at 19:30, then repeated the following day when DDR1 signed on around 9:30 (later 8:30), before airing school-oriented programming, co-produced by the DDR-FS and the GDR Education Ministry.

 News summaries were added as the transmissions increased during the day.
 There was a bulletin at the end of the morning programs (i.e. between 12:00 and 13:00) and another, the afternoon news update, at 17:00 on DDR1.
 DDR2's evening schedule always began with the news at 18:45 (later 17:45 and 18:55).
-Late newscasts didn't appear until the 1970s when DDR1 screened a headline update following the magazine programs, around 22:00.
+Late newscasts did not appear until the 1970s when DDR1 screened a headline update following the magazine programs, around 22:00.
 From the 1980s, Aktuelle Kamera's final round-up was the last scheduled program at the end of the day.

 In fact, television audiences largely ignored Aktuelle Kamera, preferring to watch West German newscasts, like the ARD's Tagesschau.
 The East German authorities adopted the French color standard SECAM rather than the PAL encoding used in the Federal Republic of Germany.
 The basic television standard remained the same.
 It did prevent reception in color by native East German television sets though the majority of them were monochrome (black and white) anyway.

 East Germans responded by buying PAL decoders for their SECAM television sets.
 Eventually, the government in East Berlin stopped paying attention to so-called Republikflucht via Fernsehen, or "defection via television" and from 1977 onwards permitted the sale of dual standard (PAL/SECAM) sets; the SECAM standard stopped being used in East Germany after reunification, instead using PAL as it had been in the West.Aktuelle Kamera served as an example for the Estonian newscast Aktuaalne kaamera that was first aired in Eesti Televisioon on 11 March 1956.
-Aktuaalne Kamera, even after several changes in format and Estonia restoring its independence, still airs as a daily newscast there today.
+Aktuaalne Kaamera, even after several changes in format and Estonia restoring its independence, still airs as a daily newscast there today.